Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 Customer support is a definite service required by any business that aims to make life easy for their customers.
 When customer support doesn’t exist, there is no place a customer can ask for help.

-It leads to a lack of customer satisfaction, referrals, retention rates, and LTV (Lifetime Value) of customers.
+It leads to a lack of customer satisfaction, referrals, customer retention rates, and LTV (Lifetime Value) of customers.

-Customer success can be quantified through product usage and adoption, velocity and volume of referrals, brand reputation, and increase in revenue irrespective of marketing efforts.
+Customer success can be quantified through product usage and adoption, velocity and volume of referrals, brand reputation, and increase in revenue irrespective of marketing sales efforts.
 Usually, if your brand is able to upsell and cross-sell or drive positive customer experience, your customer success team is working alright for now.

 Disciplined Approach versus Experimental Approach